-Why Does the Hubbard Glaicer Advance and Retreat?
+Why Does the Hubbard Glacier Advance and Retreat?

 Seeing & Exploring Glaciers

-Hikers should not attempt to cross glaciers without proper equipment including crampons, ropes, and iceaxes.
-Even the gravel covered moraines will turn slick and dangerous during or after a rain.
+Hikers should not attempt to cross glaciers without training and proper equipment, including crampons, ropes, and ice axes.
+Clean ice and even debris-covered moraines will turn slick and dangerous during or after a rain.

 Please discuss your plans with a park ranger before undertaking glacial travel or mountain peak ascents.
 Guides are available for these activities and can be used to gain experience.

 A great way to see the park's glaciers and icefields is from the air.
 There are a number of flightseeing operators that offer a variety of spectacular tours.